Orphan stuck in Syrian refugee camp could be a New Zealander

 "We have a 19-year-old woman at the camp, who was married at the age of 15, has had four children in four years.
 We have an 18-year-old who's had three children in three years."

-He said in the camp the number of children there that are under the age of five is 28 percent, while in the Australian camp the children under the age five is 55 percent.
+He said in the camp the number of children there that are under the age of five is 28 per cent, while in the Australian camp the children under the age five is 55 per cent.

 "The Australian women were basically baby factories, and that's the reality that they have.
-Eighty percent of deaths in the camp are children under five.
+Eighty per cent of deaths in the camp are children under five.

 "And the reason why the under-five figure is so important is because they're the ones that are undocumented, they're the ones that are dying at a higher rate, and they're the ones that were born into that environment, they are purely innocent children in this scenario."